Contact Lens Myths & Facts

 7. Children and Teenagers Can't Wear Contact Lenses

 This is simply not true, contact lenses can be fitted at any age, even babies as young as 1 month have been successfully fitted with contact lenses, but this is unusual and normally only in exceptional circumstances.
 According to the British Contact Lens Association (BCLA) children as young as 8 years old can be successfully fitted with contact lenses and can find they make a significant improvement in their quality of life.

-Most Optometrist feel by the time a child is 11 years old they are competent enough to take on the responsibility of handling contact lenses.
+Most Optometrists feel by the time a child is 11 years old they are competent enough to take on the responsibility of handling contact lenses.

 8. I'm Too Old To Wear Contact Lenses

 As the saying goes you are never too old - even for contact lenses.
-As you age so do your eyes and whereas older people use to turn to bi-focal glasses and then multi focal or progressive glasses the same goes for contact lenses.
-Most manufacturers now have a range of Multi Focal or Varifocal contact lenses both in Daily and monthly options, do if you feel yourself struggling to read a newspaper or menu then speak to your Optometrist about your contact lens option, no matter what your age.
+As you age so do your eyes and whereas older people used to turn to bi-focal glasses and then multi-focal or progressive glasses the same goes for contact lenses.
+Most manufacturers now have a range of Multi-Focal or Varifocal contact lenses both in Daily and monthly options, if you feel yourself struggling to read a newspaper or menu then speak to your Optometrist about your contact lens option, no matter what your age.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP

 Created: 26 Jun 2016, Last modified: 3 Jan 2023